danielrosehill/Wayland-Voice-Typer/README.md

 ## Usage

-1. Launch WhisperTux from your application menu or run `whispertux`
+1. Launch Wayland Voice Typer from your application menu or run `./run.sh`
 2. Press F13 (or configured shortcut) to start recording
 3. Speak, then press again to stop
 4. Transcribed text is typed into the focused application (Live mode) or added to notes (Note mode)